prajwal8074/haptics_yt/README.md

-# 🤖 YouTube Shorts Automation Suite
+# 🤖 YouTube & TikTok Automation Suite

 This project is a suite of scripts designed to automate the creation and uploading of short-form videos.
 It works by combining a base set of video clips with a library of audio tracks, generating numerous unique video variations, and then systematically uploading them to YouTube.